moaz-ahmed/SAS-triangle-solver/README.md

 # SAS-triangle-solver
-Simple C++ Program to solver triangles knowing the SAS (Side angle side) case
+Simple C Program to solve triangles knowing the SAS (Side angle side) case

 **Angles are input in degress and sides in unit length.**